 (2) An appointed member may be reappointed from time to time on the expiration of a term of office.

+[Clause 2 amended by No. 97 of 1994 s.
+15(b).]

 3. Delegation by Commission

 (1) The Commission may delegate, by notice in writing, any of its powers, other than this power of delegation, as are specified in the notice to —